 The Rule Against Perpetuities relates only to the vesting of estates or interests, not vesting of possession, and is not applicable to present interests, or future interests which vest at their creation.
 Kelly v.
 Womack, 153 Tex.
 371, 268 S.W.2d 903 (1954).
 You must, therefore, examine the challenged conveyance as of the date the instrument was executed, and the conveyance is void if, by any possible contingency, the interest could vest outside the perpetuities period.
 Peveto v.
-Starkey, 645 S.W.2d at 772;Brooker v.
+Starkey, 645 S.W.2d at 772; Brooker v.
 Brooker, 130 Tex.
 27, 106 S.W.2d 247, 254 (1937).

-2. Irrevocable, Spendthrift Trust.
+- 2. Irrevocable, Spendthrift Trust.
 A GST is ordinarily an irrevocable, spendthrift trust with multiple beneficiaries in successive generations who become primary beneficiaries when the older generations die off.
 The "spendthrift" provision prohibits the beneficiary or her creditors from obtaining the trust assets, other than by distributions according to the terms of the trust.
 Bradley v.
 Shaffer, 535 S.W.3d 242, 248 (Tex.
-App.--Eastland 2017, no pet.).
-Because the trust property is owned by the trustee and not the beneficiarries, the trust assets are not included in the taxable estate of a trustee or beneficiary who dies.
+App.-Eastland 2017, no pet.).
+Because the trust property is owned by the trustee and not the beneficiaries, the trust assets are not included in the taxable estate of a trustee or beneficiary who dies.
 The trustee usually has the "power to invade," meaning the power to distribute not only trust income but also trust principal, to beneficiaries.
 However, the settlor can specify mandatory distribution of trust principal or income.
 If the distributions exceed what is needed for the beneficiary's "best interest," the trust principal may be included by the IRS in the beneficiary's taxable estate at death.
 If the beneficiary is also the sole trustee with the power to invade, the invasion must be done only as required for the beneficiaries' health, education, maintenance, and support (a "HEMS" standard) or else the trust assets on date of death may be included in the beneficiary's estate.
-Sometimes the beneficiaries will have limited powers of appointment that permit them to control how the assets flow when the beneficiary dies.

-B. QPRT (QUALIFIED PERSONAL RESIDENCE TRUST).
+Sometimes the beneficiaries will have limited powers of appointment that permit them to control how the assets flow when the beneficiary dies. - B. QPRT (QUALIFIED PERSONAL RESIDENCE TRUST).
 A QPRT is an irrevocable trust created by homeowners, into which they convey their principal residence or vacation home, retaining the right to live there rent-free, for a specified term of years.
 The plan is to outlive this rent-free period.
 The grantors usually can direct the trustee to sell one home and buy another.
 If the house is sold and a new house is not purchased, the proceeds are usually invested in an annuity paid to the grantors.
 At the end of the specified trust term, the residence goes to the remaindermen (usually the grantors' children, or a trust for the children).
 If the grantors are still alive, they can rent from the children.

 Sometimes the house is partitioned before it is conveyed into trust, and sometimes a community property house is conveyed into trust.
 The conveyance into trust will be reflected by a deed which is recorded.
 This arrangement reduces the value of the gift into trust to the extent of the free tenancy retained by the grantors.
-The value of the remainder interest at the time of the conveyance into trust is usually very small, using up only a small part of the homeowners' unified tax credit, which is presently set at \$11.7 million.
-On March 25, 2021, Senator Bernie Sanders introduced a bill in the U.S. Senate to reduce the credit "called the Basic Exclusion Amount" to \$3.5 million.
+The value of the remainder interest at the time of the conveyance into trust is usually very small, using up only a small part of the homeowners' lifetime gift tax exemption, which is presently set at \$12.06 million.